Physical / Mobility Accessibility

 Hurricane Hill Trail

-Description: The Hurricane Hill trailhead is at the end of the Hurricane Hill Road, 2 miles past the Hurricane Ridge Visitor Center.
-The trail starts at the northwest corner of the parking area and contours to the south side of the hill offering spectacular views of the Olympic Mountains.
-At the top, there are also views to the north of Griff Peak, Vancouver Island and the Strait of Juan de Fuca.
+The Hurricane Hill Trailhead is at the end of the Hurricane Hill Road, 2 miles past the Hurricane Ridge Visitor Center.
+The trail starts at the northwest corner of the parking area and offers spectacular views of the Olympic Mountains.
+At the top of Hurricane Hill, there are also views to the north of Griff Peak, Vancouver Island, and the Strait of Juan de Fuca.

 The Big Meadow Trail looking east